-Albacore is a perfect for grilling.
+Grilled Albacore is a seasonal treat here on the central coast of California, late spring through summer.
+The rest of the year we can also get Tombo, Hawaiian Albacore.
+Albacore is caught in many oceans of the world and a prized game fish.
+Albacore is perfect for the grill!
 The firm texture holds up nicely and is a perfect foil for flavors and ingredients from varied influences and cuisines.
 Grilled Albacore can be simple or dressed up with sauces.

-Left overs can be great for the proverbial tuna sandwhich since it is the same fish as the highest grade canned "Tuna".
+Left overs can be great for the proverbial tuna sandwich since it is the same fish as the highest grade canned "Tuna".
 So much better fresh!

 4 sushi grade Albacore, Tombo or Ahi steaks 5 to six ounces each